How to Remove Ransomware Virus and Restore Files Quickly

 1. You should immediately disconnect from the internet in case the virus spreads to another computer within your network.

-2. Block port 445. because WannaCry virus infects the computer via TCP port 445 which opened by the system by default, so does to Petya variant virus.
+2. Block port 445.
+Because WannaCry virus infects the computer via TCP port 445 which opened by the system by default, so does to Petya variant virus.

-3. Remove virus manually.
+3. Remove ransomware virus manually.

 4. If you have created backups of your files and system, you can directly restore to an earlier state where there is no virus.